DrDEXT3R/AImage/README.md

         return fh
 ```
-In credz you should write service account credentials from yours google develop console project.
+In credz you should write service account credentials from your google develop console project.
 If you work on our project and want to use credentials from our google project you should write to [diejdablju](https://github.com/diejdablju) and ask to be added as Test user and get needed credentials.
-Remember to add *Google Drive API* to your google develop project and needed imports to yours code:
+Remember to add *Google Drive API* to your google develop project and needed imports to your code:
  ```sh
 from googleapiclient.discovery import build from googleapiclient.http import MediaIoBaseDownload from google.oauth2 import service_account
 ```

-Next step is to change dowloaded from google drive image as a byte stream into Image object from Pillow library and change this object into django ContentFile
+Next step is to change downloaded from google drive image as a byte stream into Image object from Pillow library and then change this object into django ContentFile
  ```sh
 pil_image = PILimage.open(fobject)
 django_file = self.pil_to_django(pil_image)